Chart Color Schemes

 Rosewood is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Rosewood's dwelling structure, as per the latest Census, consisted of 92.1% houses and 8.0% other dwellings.
-In Brisbane metro, this was 73.5% houses and 26.5% other dwellings.
-Home ownership in Rosewood stood at 29.2%, with mortgaged dwellings at 28.2% and rented ones at 42.6%.
-The median monthly mortgage repayment in the area was $1,349, lower than Brisbane metro's $1,863.
-The median weekly rent figure was $295, compared to Brisbane metro's $380.
-Nationally, Rosewood's mortgage repayments were significantly lower at $1,349 against Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Rosewood's dwelling structure, as per the latest Census, consists of 92.1% houses and 8.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+In comparison, Brisbane metro has 73.5% houses and 26.5% other dwellings.
+Home ownership in Rosewood stands at 29.2%, with mortgaged dwellings at 28.2% and rented ones at 42.6%.
+The median monthly mortgage repayment in the area is $1,349, lower than Brisbane metro's average of $1,863.
+The median weekly rent figure in Rosewood is $295, compared to Brisbane metro's $380.
+Nationally, Rosewood's mortgage repayments are significantly lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing